system76/docs/_articles/pop-live-disk.md

 ---
 layout: article
-title: Live Disk - Create and Use Bootable Media on Pop!_OS
+title: Create and Use Bootable Media on Pop!_OS
 description: >
   You can run Pop!_OS from a USB drive for hardware testing, recovery, and installation/re-installation.
 keywords: